More about: Moulin Rouge Tickets and Tours

 Whether it's your first time in Paris or not, if you are going to visit several of the main points of interest the Paris Pass will pay off: it has more than 60 places included, it includes public transport in Paris and there are different prices depending on the days you want to use it.
 You can read more about Paris Pass in this article.

-Other bohemian corners of Paris
+Other bohemian spots in Paris

 The Moulin Rouge is an icon of the bohemian life of Paris at the end of the 19th century, but it is not the only one.
 The city of Paris, in particular the Montmartre district, is full of places that speak of this era.
 If you want to take a walk through the most bohemian corners of the city of light, in addition to, of course, walk the narrow streets of Montmartre, do not miss places like: